King Shark: Fictional character biography

 Born in Hawaii, Nanaue is a humanoid shark.
 His father is "The King of All Sharks"—also known as the Shark God.
 Originally there were some doubts surrounding his origins, as other characters, such as special agent Sam Makoa, dismissed his origins as superstition and referred to him as a "savage mutation" and it was also implied that he was one of the "Wild Men", evolved animals based on those in Kamandi: The Last Boy on Earth, but the now-ended Aquaman: Sword of Atlantis series put an end to the controversy by firmly establishing him as the Shark God's son.

 King Shark was responsible for a number of missing persons several years before Superboy arrived in Hawaii.
 Sam Makoa was responsible for bringing him in and bore the scars to prove it.
 King Shark is freed by the Silicon Dragons, who plan on hiring him.
 Nanaue is not interested, and kills his liberators before heading to his mother's house.
 His mother allows him to bite her right arm off to feed.
 Superboy managed to take him down with his heat vision.
 When Superboy and Makoa were assigned to the Suicide Squad to destroy the Dragons, Nanaue was forced to help.
 An explosive belt was strapped to his waist, set to detonate if anything happened to Makoa.
 Other members of the Squad included Knockout and Squad veterans Deadshot and Captain Boomerang.

 Nanaue was a crazed fighting machine, shredding legions of the Dragons (and killing Sidearm too, when he betrays the team).
 Despite the belt detonating, King Shark survived the blast and the destruction of the lair.

 After a research team sent to investigate the lair's remains went missing, King Shark was initially suspected, but it turned out to be Black Manta.
 King Shark fought Superboy, but he was defeated and driven out to sea.

 King Shark later turned up in the Wild Lands and fought Superboy and his allies.
 After a fierce battle, he was assumed killed, but no body was ever recovered.

 He joined Manchester Black's Legion of Villains in the "Ending Battle".
 He later turned up in Metropolis and attacked Jimmy Olsen.
 Superman quickly took him down, knocking most of his teeth out (though they grew back).
-In all of his previous appearances he rarely spoke, but during this issue he was very verbose (although that may be because of Black's influence).
-He also was smaller and a long way from the water.

 King Shark also made an appearance during the Joker's Last Laugh riot with Orca.

 King Shark is recruited into Alexander Luthor's Secret Society of Super Villains and is one of the many sent to attack Sub Diego.
-During the battle he kills Neptune Perkins.
+During the battle, he kills Neptune Perkins.